You are here

 However, unlike plants on land, this microscopic forest cannot root into the ocean’s bottom to absorb nutrients and that is where whale poo comes into play!

 While whales can dive to great depths to feed, they must wait to surface to relieve themselves as they are unable to poo under pressure (atmospheric pressure, that is!).
 It is here that the whales’ nutrient rich waste fertilizes the phytoplankton and supports this ocean garden on which we all depend.
 And because large whales migrate, they continue to free nutrients and mobilize their ecological value for drifting phytoplankton across latitudes.
-The relatively short life spans of phytoplankton means that the phytoplankton can sequester hundreds of thousands of tons of carbon annually as these cells eventually sink to the ocean’s body, taking with them the carbon they have absorbed from the atmosphere.
+The relatively short life spans of phytoplankton means that the phytoplankton can as these cells eventually sink to the ocean’s body, taking with them the carbon they have absorbed from the atmosphere.

 Whales themselves also act as carbon sinks at their end of their natural lives. ”Whale fall” (a sunken whale carcass) also sequesters large amounts of carbon as it becomes a mini-ecosystem of its own, supporting deep-sea organisms for decades.